Eco-Schools empowers pupils to make positive change…

 Eco-Schools is a global programme engaging millions of children across 64 different countries, making it the largest environmental schools programme in the world.

-The programme provides a framework for learning and action around nine topics – biodiversity, energy, litter, global citizenship, healthy living, school grounds, transport, waste and water.
+The programme provides a framework for learning and action around ten topics – marine, biodiversity, energy, litter, global citizenship, healthy living, school grounds, transport, waste and water.
 It follows a very simple seven-step process to lead schools on their journey to achieving a Green Flag Award – find out more on how the programme works.

 The programme is pupil-led and encourages whole school involvement.
 It also encourages closer links between schools and their communities.
 It offers many benefits for individual pupils, developing their knowledge and skills and improving their well-being.
 There are also many benefits for schools, with an added bonus of saving money.

 You can find a greener version of pretty much everything your school uses; pencils, carpets, uniforms, energy.
 Here you can investigate how you can ‘green’ your schoolInteractive Eco-School